lnbits/lnbits/README.md

 ![lnurl fallback](https://i.imgur.com/CPBKHIv.png)
 https://github.com/btcontract/lnurl-rfc/blob/master/spec.md

+Adding **/lnurlwallet?lightning="LNURL-WITHDRAW"** will trigger a withdraw that builds an LNbits wallet.
+An example use would be an ATM, which utilises LNURL, if the user scans the QR with a regular QR code scanner app, they will stilll be able to access the funds.

 # Tip me
 If you like this project and might even use or extend it, why not send some tip love!